kartiknair/grotesk/README.md

 }
 ```

+## Dark Mode (CSS)

+To see how I implemented a dark mode for the demo website check out `./grotesk-css/`, the live version for it is at https://grotesk.now.sh

+## Dark Mode (React)

-To see how you can implement a dark mode check out the example in `./example/` ([live version](https://grotesk.now.sh)).
+To see how you can implement dark mode in a simple react application check out the example in `./example/`

 ## Final Notes

-If you have any problems just open an issue and I'll look into it.
+I'm sure there's probably some bugs in there that I haven't yet encountered so if you do encounter them just open an issue and I'll look into it asap.
+Also if you think you can improve grotesk just open a PR with your contribution and I'll add it in.

+---

-P.S: If you've made a website using grotesk or if you have any feature requests just holla at me over at twitter (@nairkartik\_), I would love to hear from you.
-Peace :v:
+P.S: I would love to add a "Websites that use grotesk" secotion to the README, so if you've made a website using grotesk or if you have any feature requests either open a PR or just DM me over at twitter ([at]nairkartik_).
+I would love to hear from you.
+Peace. :v:

 ## License